Olanetsoft/Olanetsoft/README.md

 <h3 align="center"> Hi there! <img src="https://raw.githubusercontent.com/MartinHeinz/MartinHeinz/master/wave.gif" width="30px"> I'm <B>IDRIS</B></h3>
 <hr>

-I am a Software Developer, Technical Writer, and a Community Builder with vast project life cycle experience.
+Idris Olubisi is Software Engineer and a technical writer with immense knowledge and a passionate speaker about open source, blockchain, software products, and serverless technologies.

+He is a contributor to Freecodecamp, a Section engineering author, a LogRocket author, AngelHack ambassador, Hashnode technical writer, and the Backend Lead at SheCodeAfrica, a coding community with over 10k+ active women.

+He's also published on Media Jams (by Cloudinary), AppSmith, ImageKit, and other reputable publications, with over 430,000+ views across all platforms.

-Problem-solving, technical leadership, communications, and presentations are areas in which I excel.
-Aside slapping my keyboard till something magical emerge, i write articles [Here](https://blog.idrisolubisi.com "My Blog") to share my knowledge and also contribute to open source.
+Aside from slapping the keyboard till something magical emerge, he writes a lot of articles [Here](https://blog.idrisolubisi.com "My Blog") where he shares his knowledge and sometimes contributes to open source.

 - 👯 I’m looking to collaborate on more open source projects.
-- 💬 Ask me about Technical Writing, Mentorship, Community Program Management, ReactJS, JamStack, PWA, GraphQl, NodeJs, DevOps, .Net, Testing, Open Source.
+- 💬 Ask me about Web Development, Technical Writing, Web3, Blockchain, PWA, NodeJs, Serverless Technologies, Open Source etc.
 - 📫 How to reach me:
   - Social Media
     - [Twitter](https://twitter.com/olanetsoft "My Twitter") | [LinkedIn](https://www.linkedin.com/in/olubisi-idris-ayinde-05727b17a/ "My LinkedIn") | [Portfolio](https://idrisolubisi.com "My portfolio") | [Showwwcase](https://profile.idrisolubisi.com) | [Timeline](https://timeline.idrisolubisi.com) | [LinkTree](https://linktr.ee/olanetsoft)